FAQ

 What is a custom keyboard?

 A custom keyboard is a third-party keyboard extension that can replace the native iOS keyboard.
-It lets users type using your app’s unique features in any app that supports text input.
+It lets users use your app’s unique features in any app that supports text input.

 By default, custom keyboards run in a sandboxed environment without network access.
-Users can grant “Full Access” to enable network features, but this requires explicit permission and must be disclosed in your privacy policy.
+Users can grant a keyboard “Full Access” to enable network features, but this requires explicit user permission.

-Are custom keyboards available on all Apple platforms?
+Can a custom keyboard be used on all Apple platforms?

 Custom keyboards are supported on iOS and iPadOS.
-They are not supported on macOS, watchOS, or tvOS, where the native system input methods apply, but these platforms can be used to create companion apps for e.g. settings.
+They’re not supported on macOS, watchOS, or tvOS, where native input methods apply, but these platforms can be used to host companion apps.

-Can a custom keyboard replace the system keyboard entirely?
+Can a custom keyboard replace the system keyboard?

 Yes!
-Once a user installs and enables your keyboard in Settings, they can set it as their default keyboard and use it in any app that accepts text input.
+Once a user installs and enables your keyboard in Settings, they can select it while typing, in any app that accepts text input.

 KeyboardKit